philou/philou.github.com/_pages/services.md

 comments: false
 author_profile: true
 ---
-_I help teams and organizations make complex, long-term impact decisions (from working agreements to product strategy, passing through design, architecture, and cultural transformation) by setting up outstanding, humane, practical, and productive collaboration.
+_I help teams and organizations develop innovative, creative, and long-term solutions to complex or recurring problems (from working agreements to product strategy, passing through design, architecture, and cultural transformation) by setting up outstanding, humane, practical, and productive collaboration.
 In the process, I'll leave teams ready for continued success by helping them up-skill._

 As an experienced software architect and agile coach, I propose two services: Strategic Workshops and Focused Training.